nmoskovkin/soft-mocks/README.md

 **Q**: Does Soft Mocks work with HHVM?

 **A**: It seems that Soft Mocks indeed works when using HHVM at the moment of writing this Q&A (HipHop VM 3.12.1 (rel)).
 We do not use HHVM internally so there can be some corner cases that are not covered.
 We appreciate any issues/pull requests regarding HHVM support.

+**Q**: Why do I get parse errors or fatal errors like "PhpParser::pSmth is undefined"?

+**A**: Soft Mocks uses custom pretty-printer for PHP Parser that does not seem to be compatible with all PHP Parser versions.
+Please use our vendored version until we found a way to get around that.